How to find Government Grants.

 9) Housing vouchers.
 Some people or companies refer to government run housing programs as grants.
 However they are in actuality vouchers that are issued by public housing authorities to help pay your rent.
 The government program, formally known as section 8, will tend a portion of the market rent for your home or apartment.
 Note that the client will still need to pay a fairly small portion of their income towards housing expenses.

 So government housing programs such as section 8 can help a family pay their housing costs.
 However the individual will be provided a voucher as part of this and they are not issued a grant.
 The truth is that there is no such thing as free housing, other than maybe a short term shelter or transitional unit that a charity or non-profit may run.
-Read section 8 housing.
+Read more, and find a local section 8 housing agency.